 - Calls for Papers

 - Call for Papers for “South-Central Renaissance Conference” in Raleigh, NC, in March 2015.
 Deadline is 1 December 2014.

 - Call for Papers for “Reading Love’s Labour’ s Lost” in Paris, France, in February 2015.
 Deadline is 30 January 2015.

 - Call for Papers for “Shakespearean Theatre Conference” in Stratford, Ontario, in June 2015.
-Deadline for submissions is 31 January 2015.
+Deadline is 31 January 2015.